Automotive industry in Sweden: Up to 1918

 The first Swedish automobile was a steam car built in 1891-92 by brothers Jöns and Anders Cederholm.
 They planned to use it for transportation between their home in Ystad and their summer house outside town.
-Unfortunately the automobile was destroyed in Sweden's first automobile accident but the Cederholm brothers soon built a second, improved version of their steam car reusing many parts from the first one.
+The automobile was destroyed in Sweden's first automobile accident but the Cederholm brothers soon built a second, improved version of their steam car reusing many parts from the first one.
 The car is preserved in a museum in Skurup.

 In 1898 Gustaf Erikson at Surahammars Bruk built an automobile with an internal combustion engine for Vabis in Södertälje.
 Erikson continuously improved his car until Vabis was satisfied, and started production of automobiles and trucks in 1902.

 Harald Håkansson built the first electric car in Sweden on behalf of AB Atlas in 1900.
-Unfortunately the project never went beyond this single prototype.
+The project never went beyond this single prototype.

 The bicycle manufacturer Maskinfabriks-aktiebolaget Scania in Malmö started producing automobiles and trucks in 1902.
 The company amalgamated with Vabis in 1911, creating Scania-Vabis.
 The new company concentrated their production of automobiles and light trucks to Södertälje while the Malmö plant built heavy trucks.

 In 1903, Tidaholms Bruk built a truck called Tor.
 After a second Tor prototype the company started production on a larger scale under the name Tidaholm.
 Tidaholm built a small number of automobiles but their main products were heavy trucks and buses.

 Åtvidabergs Vagnfabrik used an American high wheeler as model for their automobile in 1910.
 This vehicle was so outdated Åtvidaberg did not manage to sell more than 12 of them.
 The rest of the cars were turned into draisines for railroad inspection.